GRealesM/IMDbasisApp/about.md

 **Software**   |
 R  | Language and environment for statistical computing and graphics **R packages** |
-annotSnpStats | Simple class to allow SnpMatrix objects to be manipulated together with SNP annotation files.
-Available at [Github](https://github.com/chr1swallace/annotSnpStats)
 BiocManager | Provides tools for managing Bioconductor's package versioning and release system.
-Dependency of cupcake/annotSnpStats cupcake | Provides a set of functions that makes GWAS summary statistics amenable to PCA.
+Dependency of cupcake. cupcake | Provides a set of functions that makes GWAS summary statistics amenable to PCA.
 Available at [Github](https://github.com/ollyburren/cupcake) data.table | Fast aggregation of large data, among other functions DT | A Wrapper of the JavaScript Library 'DataTables'.
 It helps rendering the PCA table for visualization